Nationalist faction (Spanish Civil War): Falange

 The Falange Española was originally a Spanish fascist political party founded by José Antonio Primo de Rivera, son of the former Spanish leader Miguel Primo de Rivera.
 The Falange was created with the financial assistance of Alfonsist monarchist funding.
 Upon being formed, the Falange was officially anti-clerical and anti-monarchist.
 As a landowner and aristocrat, Primo de Rivera assured the upper classes that Spanish fascism would not get out of their control like its equivalents in Germany and Italy.
 In 1934, the Falange merged with the pro-Nazi Juntas de Ofensiva Nacional-Sindicalista of Ramiro Ledesma Ramos, to form the Falange Española de las JONS.

 Initially, the Falange was short of funds and was a small student-based movement that preached of a utopian violent nationalist revolution.
-The Falange committed acts of violence prior to the war, including becoming involved in street brawls with their political opponents that helped to create a state of lawlessness that the right-wing press blamed on the republic to support a military uprising.
+The Falange committed acts of violence before the war, including becoming involved in street brawls with their political opponents that helped to create a state of lawlessness that the right-wing press blamed on the republic to support a military uprising.
 Falangist terror squads sought to create an atmosphere of disorder in order to justify the imposition of an authoritarian regime.
 With the onset of middle-class disillusionment with the CEDA's legalism, support for the Falange expanded rapidly.
 By September 1936, the total Falangist volunteers numbered at 35,000, accounting for 55 percent of all civilian forces of the Nationals.